Ingal nodded at Karl. “Now, stretch your stride. The muscles need to be pushed to gain strength.”

 their direction, then turned and curtsied.
 The dru also turned.
 “I have never seen anything like it.
 Every one of the children awoke cured.”
 He nodded his head.
 “Not

-in remission—cured.”
+just feeling better, but cured.”
 He turned back to the room.
-“The sores were gone, the fever and diarrhea were gone, and they were all hungry.
+“The fever and diarrhea were gone, the sores were gone, and they were all hungry.
 Look at them.”
-He pointed into the
+He pointed into